joshjohanning-org/tmate-ssh-actions-if-debug-logs-enabled/README.md

-# tmate-ssh-actions-if-debug
+# tmate-ssh-actions-if-debug-logs-enabled

-An example of doing something conditionally if it is a job with debug logging.
+An example of running a step conditionally if the job has debug logging enabled

 The important bit is `$RUNNER_DEBUG` is set to 1 if is a debug job.